eroc123/obsidian-notes/Computer Science/10 - Data types and structures/1D arrays.md

 DECALRE \<identifier> : ARRAY\[LowerBound:UpperBound] OF \<data type>
 DECLARE myList : ARRAY[\0:\8] OF INTEGER

+- the lower bound is 0 (index 0 is first element)
+- the upper bound is 8 (index 8 is last element)
 ##### Assigning data to an index within the list

 myList\[7] <- 14

+(the 7th index changed to 14)

 | Index | myList |
 | ----- | ------ |